top of page

 After making this connection, outline your expectations around the task.
 Communicate your desired end state.
 Clearly define what success will look like and when you expect the employee or team to deliver against that expectation.

-Provide an opportunity for your employees to ask clarifying questions about the desired end state and their there path to get from where they are today to where you want them to go.
-The time you spend upfront aligning on the goal and the employees' path to achieve the goal will reduce the number of questions you receive later on in the process.
+Provide an opportunity for your employees to ask clarifying questions about the desired end state and the path from where they are today to where you want them to go.
+The time you spend upfront aligning on goals and the employees' path to achieve goals will reduce the number of questions you receive later in the process.

-Next, work with your employees to define the parameter for completing the task.
-You want to be clear in defining milestones, budget, available resources, and any other constraints that would influence the actions that employees take.
+Next, work with your employees to define the parameters for completing the task.
+You want to be clear in defining milestones, budgets, available resources, and any other constraints that would influence employees' actions.

-The final step in the delegation process is defining how, and when you will touch base with your employees on progress.
-By defining and communicating milestones, you and your employees have a shared understanding of where projects should be at specific time periods.
+The final step in the delegation process is defining how and when you will touch base with your employees regarding progress.
+By defining and communicating milestones, you and your employees understand where projects should be at specific time periods.

-This can reduce stress and drive accountability because employees know what they should have accomplished.
+This can reduce stress and drive accountability because employees know what to accomplish and when.
 If an employee is off track at the time of check-ins, you can provide course correcting advice to get them back on track.

 Summary

 As the top person in your organization, you see things that no one else sees and can do things that no one else can do.
-You provide the most value when you are able to think strategically and not be bogged down in every detail of day-to-day operations.
-You hire people to be the experts in specific segments of your business.
+You provide the most value when you can think strategically, selectively dig into details when needed, and coach, train, and develop your team to build their competencies.

 Thank you for reading this blog